How To Scan Barcodes and QR Codes via Your Device's Camera

 You can only have one Barcode Scanner widget per Step.

-After selecting the widget, you will see the following options in the Context Pane:
+After selecting the widget, you will see the following options in the Side Pane:

 Here are the supported barcode formats: